Emily Siedeberg: Personal life

 Siedeberg married James Alexander McKinnon in Los Angeles on 8 October 1928 and would be known as E.H.
 Siedeberg McKinnon and Emily H. Siedeberg-McKinnon.
 They had no children.
 He died in 1949.
 In 1924 Siedeberg-McKinnon delivered Janet Frame, the New Zealand author and screenwriter.

 Siedeberg died in the Presbyterian Social Service Association home at Oamaru, New Zealand, on 13 June 1968, aged 95.

 Recognition

 Siedeberg was awarded a life membership of the New Zealand Branch of the British Medical Association (1929) and of the New Zealand Registered Nurses' Association (1939), and a King George V Silver Jubilee Medal (1935).
 In the 1949 New Year Honours. she was appointed a Commander of the Order of the British Empire for services in the field of medicine and welfare of women.

 The street Emily Siedeberg Place in Dunedin was named in her honour in 1993, as part of Suffrage Centennial Year.
 Siedeberg Drive in Flat Bush, Auckland, was also named in her honour.
 In 2017, Siedeberg was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

+Siedeberg's residence in York Place, Dunedin, has been classified by Heritage New Zealand Pouhere Taonga as a Category 1 Historic Place.